Deaf President Now: Protest

 The Board scheduled a noon meeting with a group of students, faculty, and staff to negotiate.
 The Board, however, did not concede to any of the demands.
-The supporters of DPN then marched to the Capitol Building.
-The protest was led for the most part by four students, Bridgetta Bourne, Jerry Covell, Greg Hlibok, and Tim Rarus.
+The supporters of DPN then marched to the US Capitol Building.
+The protest was led in part by four students, Bridgetta Bourne, Jerry Covell, Greg Hlibok, and Tim Rarus.

-The following day, the protest continued.
-A rally was held on Gallaudet’s football field whereupon effigies of Zinser and Spilman and the crowd continued to grow.
-A sixteen-member council was formed to bring organization to the protest composed of four students, three faculty, three staff, three alumni, and three members of the deaf community; at the council’s head was student Greg Hlibok.
+The following day, a rally was held on Gallaudet’s football field around effigies of Zinser and Spilman and the crowd continued to grow.
+A sixteen-member council was formed and composed of four students, three faculty, three staff, three alumni, and three members of the deaf community; at the council’s head was student Greg Hlibok.